emptyrivers/Archivist/README.md

 ### Archivist is Not a Library

 In the WoW addon world, we are used to embedded code that is "library-style".
 That is, everyone shares the same code, and shares the same versioning.
-If the user installs two addons, both of which use the same embedded code of different versions, then the expectation is often that both addons use the latest version of this common code.
 This is where tools like LibStub and the Ace framework come into play.
 These are great when you just want to use code that somebody else already wrote, without worrying too much about implementation details.
 Archivist even uses this for compression, because I don't want to have to reinvent the wheel just to compress some data.
 Also, LibDeflate is really good.

-Archivist explicitly does not follow this pattern.
+Archivist explicitly does **not** follow this pattern.
 In a slightly different world, Archivist might have been designed to fit the LibStub paradigm, but the specifics of the WoW AddOn environment (and what Archivist is supposed to do) make that the wrong pattern to follow, in my opinion.
-So, Archivist is instead designed as a service you may embed into your code, but it does not share its code or internal memory with other instances of Archivist in other addons.
-If a user installs two addons employ the Archivist, then you will have two independent instances of the Archivist service.
-These instances do not share prototype registrations, and they do not share archives (unless they were initialized with the same archive, which is also probably a bad idea).
-The prototypes may share the same code, if e.g. both were registered via some LibStub invocation.
-But if you want a particular store type, then you are responsible for registering that prototype.
-Don't rely on some other common addon registering the prototype for you, because it won't work.
+Instead, Archivist is a service you may embed into your code, but it does not share its code or internal memory with other instances of Archivist in other addons.
+Don't rely on some other commonly installed addon to register a store type you need for you.
+That's bad practice in any scenario, and it just won't work with Archivist.

-Also, don't register Archivist with LibStub.
+Please don't register Archivist with LibStub.
 This will "work", in that you won't get any errors.
 But if somebody else does the same thing, then one of you will be unable to access your own archive, since Archivist is designed to be run and initialized by each addon independently for each instance.
 If a user installs two addons which both use Archivist like this, then nothing will seem amiss for a while until one of these addons is disabled and suddenly the other "loses" all of its data.
 Then you get angry users, and nobody likes angry users.

 You can set Archivist as a hard dependency in your .toc file, if you want to use a "global" archive.
 In this way, Archivist can behave nicely while still being "shared code".
 However, a global archive is like writing code with lots of global variables - not such a great idea.
 The standalone Archivist addon is distributed primarily so that it can be embedded into other addons easily via curseforge or packaging scripts, as well as for the use of individual users in private, non-shared setups that just need a place to store some data without too much hassle.